iamseb4s/heartbeat-monitor/README.md

     * `get_container_count`: Connects to the Docker socket to count active containers.
 3. **Result Collection:** The script waits for all concurrent tasks to complete before proceeding.
 4. **Heartbeat Transmission:** With the results from the checks, a payload is constructed and sent to the `HEARTBEAT_URL`.
+5. **State and Alert Processing:** The status of the worker and each service is analyzed to determine if a stable state change has occurred that requires a notification.
-5. **Database Persistence:** Finally, all metrics and results from the cycle are saved to the SQLite database.
+6. **Database Persistence:** Finally, all metrics and results from the cycle are saved to the SQLite database.

-### Worst-Case Cycle Time Estimation
+### Cycle Time Estimation

 The use of `ThreadPoolExecutor` means that the duration of the I/O phase is determined by the slowest task, not the sum of all tasks.

-* **Normal Scenario:** All network checks respond quickly (e.g., < 300ms).
-The entire cycle should take less than 1 second.
-* **Worst-Case Scenario (Service Timeout):** If one or more services fail to respond, the `_check_one_service` function will take the time defined in `SERVICE_TIMEOUT_SECONDS` (currently 2 seconds).
-The `ThreadPoolExecutor` will wait for these 2 seconds.
-* **Worst-Case Scenario (Heartbeat Timeout):** The heartbeat transmission has its own timeout of 6 seconds.

-Therefore, the maximum theoretical duration of a cycle is approximately **`SERVICE_TIMEOUT_SECONDS` + `heartbeat_timeout`**, which could reach about 8 seconds in an extreme cascading failure scenario.
 The `cycle_duration_ms` stored in the database records the actual duration of each cycle for analysis.

 ## Service Monitoring

-The agent's primary functionality is to monitor the status of multiple web services and report it.
+The agent's primary functionality is to monitor the status of multiple web services, report it to the worker, and generate alerts if their status changes persistently.

 ### Dynamic Configuration

 The services to be monitored are not hard-coded.
-They are configured dynamically via environment variables, following a specific pattern:
+They are configured dynamically via environment variables:

-1. **`SERVICE_NAMES`**: A comma-separated list of service names.
+1. **`SERVICE_NAMES`**: A comma-separated list of service names (e.g., `SERVICE_NAMES=nextjs,strapi,umami`).
-    * Example: `SERVICE_NAMES=nextjs,strapi,umami`
-2. **`SERVICE_URL_{name}`**: The URL to check for each defined service name.
+2. **`SERVICE_URL_{name}`**: The URL to check for each defined service name (e.g., `SERVICE_URL_nextjs=https://www.example.com`).

-    * Example: `SERVICE_URL_nextjs=https://www.example.com`, `SERVICE_URL_strapi=https://api.example.com`
+A service is considered `"healthy"` if it responds with a `2xx` or `3xx` status code.
+Otherwise, it is marked as `"unhealthy"`.

 ### Health Status Payload